lohrynn/Differometor/notes.md

   - Maybe looking for some magic methods
   - Arguments are:
     - `best_params`: Params for the final setup that get printed
-    - `losses`: List of losses over time to plot
+    - `losses`: Array of losses.
+Decided on arrays for Loss tracking because the other input is also an array.
+Lists of losses in algorithms will have to be converted.
+Some algorithms may need to use lists internally because of the "dynamic" stopping criterion.
-    - `population_losses`: List of lists of losses representing each pop.
+    - `population_losses`: 2D Array of losses for each pop.
 Graph could get messy.
 TODO: find a good plotting representation for high population cases.
   - Arguments TODO:
     - Naming scheme and directory.
 I'm thinking of creating an output directory and adding some string argument to the file name.
 Also add the date & time to the file name for better sorting.
 Is it necessary to create an argument to add date & time (defaulting to True)??
+### Planning class `OptimizationAlgorithm`
+- Some base class to implement algorithms
+- Taking in a Problem and hyperparameters and solving
+- Hyperparam optimization

+### Added `jaxtyping`
+- Using type annotation like `Float[Array, "iterations pop"]

 # Candidate Libraries
 ## PyGAD